Skip to content

 Configuration

 Ritual reads its configuration from ritual.config.json in the base directory (the current working directory by default, or the path passed to --base-dir).
-The file is created automatically with sane defaults the first time you run any Ritual command, so you only need to edit it when you want to change something.
+The file is optional — every setting has a built-in default, so a workspace with no config file works exactly like one holding the defaults.

 • File: ritual.config.json